 Idea generation is bottom-up and our most significant source of new ideas is meeting with senior management.
-Our annual portfolio turnover tends to sit between 20% and 40%, and we take a 10 year view at the point of investment.
+Our annual portfolio turnover is typically between 10% and 30%, and we take a 10 year view at the point of investment.
 Some of our investee companies have been held in portfolios for over 20 years.
 We believe that over extended time frames of investment, quality and sustainability become increasingly important to risk and returns.
 Our investment philosophy is centred on the idea that protecting client capital in market downturns enables us to compound it faster over extended periods of time.

 Our research process is focused on the assessment of quality, which we define in three ways: